 “Okay, lemme check my warehouse and I’ll be right back.”

 Jason heard Ron yelling for Jason’s benefit while standing some distance from his smartphone.
 “Hey, minions, get out here and conduct a warehouse search for a standard-to-mini HDMI cable, and as if you don’t already know, that is the large-to-tiny kind.
+And as long as you can find.
 Hop to, hop to, guys!”

 Jason heard Ron chuckling and sounds of his retrieval and search of the boxes from his closet.